khanson679/lingbib/README.md

 # Lingbib

 Lingbib is a comprehensive, collaborative linguistics bibliography for (La)TeX documents.
-It is intended to be used with the [Biblatex Unified Stylesheet for Linguistic Journals][uss-biblatex], but can also be used with other Biblatex styles.
+It is intended to be used with the [S&P Biblatex implementation][uss-biblatex] of the [Unified Stylesheet for Linguistics][uss], but can also be used with other Biblatex styles.

 ## Overview

-Every linguist who is a user of LaTeX currently has to create and maintain their own bibliography file for references.
+Every linguist who is a user of LaTeX currently has to create and maintain their own bibliography.
 It would be much more efficient if we could all contribute to and use a single, comprehensive bibliographic database for the field of linguistics.
 This approach will also help maximize the accuracy of the data.

-Lingbib includes such a database, provided as a Biblatex format bibliography file (and in the future, the old BibTeX format), along with a system for...
+Lingbib provides such a database in Biblatex format (and in the future, the old BibTeX format), along with a system for...
-* maintaining a copy of the master database on your local computer,
+* maintaining an up-to-date copy of the database on your local computer,
-* syncing the master database with a personal bibliography containing local additions (for use with JabRef, BibDesk, and similar tools),
+* syncing the database with a personal bibliography containing user-specific additions (for use with JabRef, BibDesk, and similar tools),
-* backing up your personal database remotely, and
+* backing up your personal bibliography remotely, and
-* contributing to the master database
+* contributing to the database

 We do this using the [Git][git] version control system, but you don't need to know Git in order to use Lingbib as we also provide a simple command line helper program (maintained separately at [lingbib-app][app]).